 - In most situations, there is a lack of evidence that highlighting boosts study performance In fact, one study pointed out that highlighting is actually detrimental to making inferences, which is crucial for CFA exams.

-Quite useful: Elaborative interrogation, interleaved Practice, and (to some extent) rereading & summarization
+Moderately useful study techniques: Elaborative interrogation, interleaved Practice, and (to some extent) rereading & summarization

 In our view, these 4 study techniques are somewhat useful for certain aspects of CFA exams: